offen/demo/README.md

 </a>

 # Demo
-Script to download and start an Offen demo
+Script to download and start an Offen Fair Web Analytics demo

 ---

-This script is availabe at `https://demo.offen.dev` and can be used as a convenience shortcut for running an Offen demo on your system:
+This script is availabe at `https://demo.offen.dev` and can be used as a convenience shortcut for running an Offen Fair Web Analytics demo on your system:

 ```sh
 curl -sS https://demo.offen.dev | bash